-Little did the well-intended foreigner know, that there exists a state in our country, where Bollywood is banned; where the last time a Bollywood movie graced the screens of a cinema hall was way back in 1999 when Sanjay Bhansali directed Hum Dil De Chuke Sanam.
+Little did the well-intended foreigner know that there exists a state in our country where Bollywood is banned, where the last time a Bollywood movie graced the screens of a cinema hall was way back in 1999 when Sanjay Bhansali directed Hum Dil De Chuke Sanam.

 This state which finds itself caught between the everlasting rife between the tribal-led militants and the army; a state where even traditional Indian wear is banned and the cost of having a Hindi mobile ringtone, may well be paid with one’s life.

-The author does a beautiful work of shedding some life on the state, which I believe, for many other readers just like my ignorant self, is still an unknown territory and synonymous with the word “North-East India”.
+The author does a beautiful work of shedding some light on the state, which I believe, for many other readers just like my ignorant self, is still unknown territory and synonymous with the word “North-East India”.

-‘Her ex-lover called up from Delhi-she was shopping and wanted to send Eshei something….
+“Her ex-lover called up from Delhi-she was shopping and wanted to send Eshei something….
 And suddenly I thought it is Republic Day, shops are closed.
 So how would she buy, but then I remembered that she is in Delhi.
 The place where R-Day is celebrated, not banned or mourned.
 In Manipur, we are forced to mourn on 26 January, 15 August and every time the prime minister or president or some high profile political leader visits….

 Che in Paona Bazaar is an exceptional read and I, therefore, recommend it to every Indian.